openharmony/third_party_python/Doc/c-api/arg.rst

 ``O`` (object) [PyObject \*]
    Store a Python object (without any conversion) in a C object pointer.
 The C program thus receives the actual object that was passed.
-The object's reference count is not increased.
+A new :term:`strong reference` to the object is not created (i.e. its reference count is not increased).
    The pointer stored is not ``NULL``.

 ``O!`` (object) [*typeobject*, PyObject \*]
    Store a Python object in a C object pointer.
 This is similar to ``O``, but